 I love the tangy, freshness of chimichurri sauce.
 Although it’s traditionally made with parsley, I love switching up the flavor by substituting other greens — like in my Basil Chimichurri, my Swiss Chard Chimichurri and in my Kale Chimichurri.

-Once it’s swirled together, there are so many ways to use this sauce.
+Once it’s swirled together, there are so many ways to use this carrot greens recipe.
 Try it drizzled on flatbread pizza, on roasted cauliflower or spooned onto potatoes.
 It’s also delicious on steak, steak sandwiches and more.

 This Carrot Top Chimichurri also makes a lovely substitute for cocktail sauce.
 Try serving it with steamed shrimp for dipping.